Shopping with Kids – Awesome or Awful?

 Would you like to speak with me directly?
-Why not schedule a FREE 45 minute “Anxiety Free Parenting (In Just 90 Days)” Strategy Session with me to discuss your child’s most troublesome behavior – tantrums, bullying, disrespect.
+Why not schedule a FREE 45 minute “The Stress- Free Parenting Project” Strategy Session with me to discuss your child’s most troublesome behavior – tantrums, bullying, disrespect.

 This call is normally $249, but I am offering it free to people who come in through the Reconnecting With Your Kids website – you!

 On this fast-paced call we’ll look at your current situation, and we’ll look at what you’re doing now to find out what’s working and what’s not.
 We will identify the one thing that might be at the root of the behavior and map out a plan to enable you to help your child replace that behavior with more acceptable responses.